YMCA Commitment to Safety and Equity for All at Camps

 In preparation for next summer, we are engaging in a comprehensive equity audit; establishing an advisory committee made up of community members and staff who are historically underserved in camp experiences; increasing investments in staff education and training; and continuing outreach to the community and staff to report out about our learnings, our focus, and work, and next steps.

 We take full responsibility for this work, and we invite community to join us and to continue holding us accountable to our mission, equity statement, and commitment to becoming an anti-racist learning organization.
 We invite you to keep the conversation going.
-Feel free to reach out to me (email@example.com), Gwen Ichinose-Bagley, Youth Development Officer (firstname.lastname@example.org), or Dr. David Humphrey, Jr., Equity and Justice Officer (email@example.com).
+Feel free to reach out to me (email@example.com), Gwen Ichinose-Bagley, Youth Development Officer (firstname.lastname@example.org), or Indira Bahner, Equity and Justice AVP (email@example.com).

-Loria Yeadon is the first person of color and first women to serve as President and CEO of YMCA of Greater Seattle.
+Loria Yeadon is the first person of color and the first woman to serve as President and CEO of the YMCA of Greater Seattle.
 This article is part of an ongoing series focused on the Y’s commitment to equity, justice, and our journey of becoming an anti-racist organization.